Weekly Discussion & Group Coaching

 Monthly on the 3rd Thursdays at 10 am CST

 Bravery is ending systemic racism.
-Our monthly book circle exists to: hold each other accountable to the work of anti-racism, listen to our unique perspectives, and change racism starting from within ourselves first.
+This donation-based monthly book circle exists to: hold each other accountable to the work of anti-racism, listen to our unique perspectives, and change racism starting from within ourselves first.
 Due to the sensitive nature of our discussions, we require new members to email us for an invitation.
 100% of this book club's membership fees go to a non-profit working to end systemic racism and/or provide accessible mental health care to black women and girls.

-Weekly on Wednesdays at 10 am CST
+Weekly on Wednesdays at 7 pm Central

 Bravery is expanding freedom of expression.
 This group of like-minded creatives meets weekly to discuss their creative careers, the practicalities of making money with art, and the bravery of putting yourself out there as an artist in any form or industry.

 In addition to the weekly chapter discussions, attendees receive group coaching and career guidance by Emily Ann Peterson, songwriter & author of bestselling Bare Naked Bravery: How to Be Creatively Courageous.

 Our Next Book: Big Magic by Elizabeth Gilbert